Heroes (Stargate SG-1): Part 1

 The President of the United States, nearing the end of his time in office, is concerned over how the public will react when the Stargate Program becomes public knowledge after he leaves office.
 Hoping that he will be able to put a positive spin on his association with the program, his office commissions Emmett Bregman (Saul Rubinek) to create a documentary on the personnel of Stargate Command and their activities.
 Whilst unenthusiastic about the idea, General Hammond (Don S. Davis) promises to follow the president's orders.

 Bregman is given access to past mission reports and interviews members of Stargate Command.
 Bregman is dodged by Jack O'Neill (Richard Dean Anderson) who suggests the journalist try sending him a memo.
 Dr. Daniel Jackson (Michael Shanks) is unable to recall his time as an ascended being for the reporter and proceeds to toy with Bregman by running away, to see whether the film crew will follow him.
 Major Samantha Carter (Amanda Tapping) explains the science of the Stargate in great detail, only to be asked by Bregman if they can see the Gate spin.
 Teal'c (Christopher Judge) is almost entirely unwilling to give any responses to his questions.

 Senator Kinsey (Ronny Cox), who is in the running to become the Vice President of the United States, uses the occasion in an attempt to coerce O'Neill into pledging his vote to Kinsey's party on-camera.
 As Bregman becomes frustrated by the resistance he is being met with, he interviews Dr. Janet Fraiser, becoming increasingly smitten as the two have lunch together.

-SG-13 journeys through the Stargate to explore a previously unvisited planet.
-After discovering an Ancient ruin, the team encounters a Goa'uld probe that they disable.
-Believing there to be no further threat, the team continue their study of the ruins and have the probe sent back to Stargate Command.
+SG-13 and SG-3 journey through the Stargate to explore a previously unvisited planet.
+After discovering an Ancient ruin, SG-13 encounters a Goa'uld probe that they disable.
+Believing there to be no further threat, the teams continue their exploration of the ruins and have the probe sent back to Stargate Command.
 Carter, Daniel and Teal'c determine that prior to its destruction, the probe communicated back to the Goa'uld.

 On the alien planet, Senior Airman Simon Wells (Julius Chapple) is struck by weapons fire from ambushing Goa'uld ground forces.
-With Wells needing medical attention, another member of SG-13 retreats to the Gate to get help.
+With Wells needing medical attention, another member of SG-13 retreats to the Gate to get help while the rest take up defensive positions.
+Back at Stargate Command, Bregman is held at bay as SG troops begin mobilizing for a mission to rescue SG-3 and SG-13.